simonesilvestroni/m2m-website/_posts/2020-07-30-in-our-dreams-bass-song-antiquity.md

   - 'music release'
   - 'usa'
   - 'sound project'
-description: "‘In Our Dreams’ is the new single by Gerald Duchene.
+summary: "‘In Our Dreams’ is the new single by Gerald Duchene.
 Vocals by Dan Ecclestone, bass by Minutes to Midnight."
 ---
 {% include bandcamp.liquid size="bc-single" iframecode='<iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/track=984842794/size=large/bgcol=ffffff/linkcol=333333/tracklist=false/artwork=small/transparent=true/"><a href="https://sessions.antiquity-music.com/track/in-our-dreams">In Our Dreams by Antiquity</a></iframe>' %}